 - Increase healthcare benefits

-5. Develop a long-term business plan
+5. Develop a long-term business goals list

 The way to perceive this idea is you currently have small pieces of a puzzle with larger pieces that need to illustrate how the future of your company will appear.
 We highly recommend that on your process board, add growth, service, products, social, and profit to each category.
 Here is a list of benefits for you and the team to focus on:

 - How to improve public relations through community involvement